smmalik98/Data-Visualization-IS445-/_projects/1_Vega_lite_project1.md

 This is an interactive dashboard where once the user selects the car models he is interested in the rest 2 charts get updated.
 Based on the charts we can see that Camry model car had the maximum number of crashes followed by accord.
 Maybe these are the cars that people own the most and affordable ones.
 After selecting camry in the furst plot we can see that it had maximum accidents in year 2017 and then it dropped during the covid years since there were less people out on roads driving.
 And based on chart 3 we can see that most of the damage was over 1500$ which means there were serious damage done to the car.
 This can be beneficial in understanding the areas these accidents happended the most while if the car models were not safe enough to drive.

+The chart 2 line chart uses years 2016-2022 instead of bar chart to show trend of crashes in that time.

 <vegachart schema-url="{{ site.baseurl }}/assets/json/file2.json" style="width: 100%"></vegachart>